ForestManagementGeodatabase/FMG-toolbox/README.md

 * [Andy Meier](Andrew.R.Meier@usace.army.mil), Forester, St. Paul District, U.S. Army Corps of Engineers
 * [Ben Vandermyde](mailto:Benjamin.J.Vandermyde@usace.army.mil), Forester, Rock Island District, U.S. Army Corps of Engineers
 * [Brian Stoff](Brian.W.Stoff@usace.army.mil), Forester, St. Louis District, U.S. Army Corps of Engineers

+## Install and Use
+To use the FMG-Toolbox:
+- Download the most recent release
+- Unzip the download (locally or to a network location)
+- In ArcGIS Pro navigate to the location of the unzipped directory then FMG-Toolbox/toolbox which contains the ArcGIS Toolbox file(.atbx)
+- Run the relevant script tools from ArcGIS Pro v3.0 or later.

+## Latest Updates
+Check out the [NEWS](NEWS.md) for details on the latest updates.